Gkuzin13/polar-app/README.md

 ![Demo Screenshot](../assets/home-screenshot.png)

-### Polar is a fullstack reddit clone written in React and it has the backend powered by Firebase.
+### Polar is a reddit clone written in React and it has the backend powered by Firebase.

 #### [Link to the website](https://polar-app-psi.vercel.app)